clarkfitzg/phd_research/notes/code_analysis_tasks.md

 ## What would I like a general static code analysis system to identify?

+I'll order these by priority.
+Then I can start thinking about the data structure I want for code analysis.
+In the below I see quite a bit about reorganizing code to some logical structure.

 __Vectorized and scalar valued functions__

 Then we can better infer the sizes of the data that pass through.